ArashiXP/Group7-Compiler/VM/Michael/readme.md

 - Fixed the prior bug that I crossed out above
 - Finished the ADD, ADDI, SUB functions and got it to display on the GPR
 - Added AND ANDI XOR XORI BOR BORI SLL SRL
-- Made changes to the MAKEFILE so we can use it to complile
-- Add HI and LO to be shown if they aren't zero

 With the 2 arrays, The one that holds all the instructions is 2D because it is a Array of strings and the other just holds the bottom ints.